s3633096/SEPM/cincoticket/README.md

 ## USE
 ### Staff Member Account Creation
-From the main menu, select option 1 to create a staff member account.
+From the main menu, select option '1' to create a staff member account.
-Enter the required information in to the prompts, and if validated correctly (see password requirements below), you will now be able to login as a staff member using the credentials.
+Enter the required information in to the prompts, and if validated correctly (see password requirements below), you will now be able to login as a staff member using these credentials.

 ### Logging In
 From the main menu, select option '2' to Login as either a Technician